 * National policy or international cooperation

-* Lease society against the right of individuals to ownership
+* Lease society or right of individuals to ownership

 * Local or regional markets or domination of continental markets with geopolitical influences or effects

 For the near future the following keywords remain important: prevention on the first place, furthermore and re-use of products and materials after recycling.
 Ecodesign has to be focussed on resource management.
 Meanwhile: saving materials and energy needs steady attention, in spite of the also necessary promotion of sustainable energy to reduce CO2-emissions.
 Innovation in technology and logistics remains also an important challenge.
 Finally, I mention the mixed and shared responsibility of producers, consumers (even ‘prosumers’) and government (legal framework and stimulation programs).